A Catholic Alternative to KonMari

 I recently started on a huge decluttering marathon and home purge.
 Around our homestead we are striving to simplify our lives and that means getting rid of the things that aren’t value added or meaningful to our family.

-The past year or so, there has been a huge trend in following along in the Konmari method of decluttering and organizing.
-It even has cult like following.
+Over the past few years or so, there has been a huge trend in following along in the KonMari method of decluttering and organizing.
+It even has a cult like following.

-So, I bought the book.
-I began reading it, but then got side tracked by becoming pregnant with our third child and the incredible morning sickness that reared its ugly head.
+I bought the book.
+I began reading it, but then got side tracked by becoming pregnant with our third child.
+And the incredible morning sickness that reared its ugly head.

 While reading through it, I felt uneasy.
 In a nutshell, it has elements of Feng Shui and that just doesn’t settle quite right with me.